 Offered by the Florida House Experience, the Hope for Healing Scholarship encourages students who want to train for careers that help addiction and mental health patients. $5,000 awards go to qualified undergraduate and graduate applicants studying mental/behavioral health, nursing, or addiction medicine.
 Graduate candidates must have a 3.0 GPA; undergrads require at least a 3.5 GPA.
 Funds are paid directly to the winners’ schools.

 IntelyCare is a healthcare staffing and scheduling platform that helps nurses pick up shift work.
 The app service’s Healthcare Heroes Scholarship supports the educational endeavors of nurses who, as frontline workers, risk their lives during the COVID pandemic.
 One $5,000 prize is given to a student pursuing a nursing degree.
 Applications are submitted via an online form on the company’s website, and applicants simply list their program information then write about their motivation and reasons for entering the profession.

 Sigma Theta Tau offers numerous scholarship opportunities such as the Virginia Henderson Clinical Research Grant of up to $5,000 awarded to registered nurses involved in “healthcare delivery, education or research in a clinical setting.”
 Applicants are required to hold a graduate degree and must be prepared to implement a qualified research project at the time of funding delivery.
 Note: this scholarship may have changed or may be defunct.

-Still looking for more scholarships?
-Whether you’re a nurse or are in search of general scholarships, check out our brand new college scholarship filter tool to help you browse over 5,000 different scholarships, grants, fellowships, and awards to help fund your higher education.
+Whether you’re a nurse or are in search of general scholarships, check out our brand new college scholarship search tool to help you browse over 5,000 different scholarships, grants, fellowships, and awards to help fund your higher education.

 Data Source: Peterson’s Databases copyright 2021 Peterson’s LLC All rights reserved